Medina Spirit could lose Ky. Derby win; track bans Baffert - WTMJ

 If Medina Spirit is disqualified, his connections will not receive the $1.86 million winner’s share of the Derby purse money.
 But for bettors, anything that happens next won’t matter — those who cashed in on Medina Spirit still win, those who didn’t still lose and those who backed Mandaloun missed out on a winning ticket that would have returned more than $50 on a $2 wager.

 Baffert was planning to saddle Medina Spirit and Concert Tour in the Preakness, going for a record eighth victory in that race.
-Except for 2020 when the races were run out of order due to the coronavirus pandemic, Baffert is undefeated with a Derby winner in the Preakness, which holds its post position draw Monday.
+Except for 2020 when the races were run out of order due to the coronavirus pandemic, Baffert is undefeated with a Derby winner in the Preakness.

 Last month, Baffert won an appeals case before the Arkansas Racing Commission after he had been suspended by Oaklawn Park stewards for 15 days for a pair of positive drug tests involving two of his horses that won at the track on May 2, 2020.
 The horses tested positive for the painkiller lidocaine, which Baffert said they were exposed to inadvertently.